nightness/nest-next-prisma/README.md

 ## Conclusion

 This updated template provides a modern starting point for building full-stack applications with NestJS and Next.js, integrating Material UI components, and following best practices for client-side React development.
-It demonstrates how to properly configure and use client components in Next.js, especially when integrating with libraries like Material UI.

-Feel free to extend this template with additional features such as authentication, database integration, and more UI components.